-The rehabilitation procedure (Articles 99-106($\sigma\tau$) of the Bankruptcy Code) is available on the application of the debtor or any creditor in order for the court to ratify a rehabilitation agreement concluded between the debtor and creditors of the debtor (or between creditors of the debtor only).
+The rehabilitation procedure (Articles 99 to $106(\sigma\tau)$ of the Bankruptcy Code) is available on application by the debtor or any creditor for the court to ratify a rehabilitation agreement concluded between the debtor and its creditors (or between creditors of the debtor only).

-This procedure is available: (1) in respect of a rehabilitation agreement concluded by the debtor and creditors of the debtor, if there is evidence of an actual or foreseeable financial inability on the part of the debtor to pay its debts as they fall due in a general manner, or evidence that there is a likelihood that the debtor will become insolvent unless rehabilitated; and (ii) in respect of a rehabilitation agreement concluded only by creditors of the debtor, if there is evidence that the debtor is in cessation of payments at the time the rehabilitation agreement was entered into by its creditors.
+This procedure is available (1) in respect of a rehabilitation agreement concluded by the debtor and its creditors, if there is evidence of an actual or foreseeable financial inability on the part of the debtor to pay its debts as they fall due in a general manner, or evidence that there is a likelihood that the debtor will become insolvent unless rehabilitated, and (2) in respect of a rehabilitation agreement concluded only by creditors of the debtor, if there is evidence that the debtor is in cessation of payments at the time the rehabilitation agreement was entered into by its creditors.

-The court may also sustain the debtor's application if it assesses that the debtor is already in cessation of payments, provided that the debtor, at the same time, files for bankruptcy and also files an expert report.
+The court may also sustain the debtor's application if it assesses that the debtor is already in cessation of payments, provided that the debtor, at the same time, files for bankruptcy and files an expert report.

-Where a rehabilitation agreement has been concluded between the debtor and its creditors, the application for ratification of the rehabilitation agreement filed with the court must be supported by the following documents: (i) a copy of the signed private rehabilitation agreement; (ii) latest available financial statements of the debtor; (iii) certificate of outstanding indebtedness of the debtor towards the Greek state; and (iv) an expert report on the financial condition of the debtor, a list of the debtor's assets, the accuracy and completeness of the creditors' list, the market conditions and compliance with the legal criteria for ratification of the rehabilitation agreement, data provided by the debtor, the situation of the market and the satisfaction of the legal requirements for the ratification of the agreement; the expert is selected by the debtor and the contracting creditors.
+When a rehabilitation agreement has been concluded between a debtor and its creditors, the application for ratification of the rehabilitation agreement filed with the court must be supported by the following documents:

+- a copy of the signed private rehabilitation agreement; - b the latest available financial statements of the debtor; - c a certificate of outstanding indebtedness of the debtor towards the Greek state; and - an expert report on the financial condition of the debtor, a list of the debtor's assets, the accuracy and completeness of the list of creditors, the market conditions and compliance with the legal criteria for ratification of the rehabilitation agreement, data provided by the debtor, the situation of the market and the satisfaction of the legal requirements for the ratification of the agreement.
+The expert is selected by the debtor and the contracting creditors.

-Where the rehabilitation agreement is concluded only by the debtor's creditors, the documents of items (ii)-(iv) above must accompany the application for ratification only if already available to the creditors; if there are any missing documents, the court may suspend the issue of its judgment and order the debtor to provide them to the appointed expert (which is selected by the creditors).
+If the rehabilitation agreement is concluded only by the debtor's creditors, the documents in points (b) to (d), above, must accompany the application for ratification only if they are already available to the creditors; if there are any missing documents, the court may suspend the issue of its judgment and order the debtor to provide them to the appointed expert (who is selected by the creditors).
 Eligible experts are banking institutions, certified auditors and auditing firms.

-The hearing of the application for the ratification of the rehabilitation agreement is set no later than two months from filing.
+The hearing of the application for the ratification of the rehabilitation agreement is set no later than two months after filing.
 If the debtor is not a contracting party to the agreement, the debtor must be notified at least 20 days prior to the hearing.
 The court may also order notification of one or more creditors within a set period before the hearing.
-Furthermore, a summary of the application should be published in the Bulletin of Judicial Publications within five days from the submission of the application to the court.
+Furthermore, a summary of the application should be published in the Bulletin of Judicial Publications within five days of the submission of the application to the court.

-There are no particular restrictions on what may be included in a rehabilitation agreement, other than the agreement cannot be against the law.
+There are no particular restrictions on what may be included in a rehabilitation agreement, other than that the agreement cannot be against the law.
 Matters commonly covered may include: